 The department will begin offering the week of April 19 additional walk-up and same-day appointments, including expanding appointment times from 6 p.m. to 8 p.m. on Thursdays.

 The department asked callers to call one time, leave a message and wait for a call back.
 Staff will make two attempts to contact callers.

 Some phone providers may display the call-center number as private.

-All appointments are at the Winston-Salem Fairgrounds Annex Building at 414 Deacon Blvd.
-No walk-ins are accepted.
+All appointments are at the Winston-Salem Fairgrounds' Education building at 414 Deacon Blvd.
+Walk-ins are accepted during certain scheduled times.

 Eligible individuals can go to www.co.forsyth.nc.us/covidupdate for more information.